Home

 The tallest, largest, and oldest trees in Canada grow on the West Coast of Vancouver Island.
 These are ancient organisms in a temperate rainforest that has a greater biomass than any other ecosystem on Earth.
 Yet within the short period of colonialization, industrial logging has destroyed 85 of the original 91 watersheds on the Island and less than 9% of the intact forest remains today.

 Frank J. D. Barnjum made a fortune in the lumber industry long before he wrote the treatise "Saving the Big Timber" in 1930.
 Called "Canada's Forest Conservation Crusader," he is seen in a BC Forest Service photo beside a Douglas fir in 1931 (right).
 In 1932 Barnjum purchased 2,000 acres of one of the last remaining stands of "virgin" timber on Vancouver Island in order to preserve the big trees which he warned were rapidly approaching extinction.
-The following year he died unexpectedly and the ancient stand in Cowichan Valley was later destroyed by the logging industry.
+The following year he died unexpectedly and Barnjum's ancient grove in Cowichan Valley was later destroyed by the logging industry.

-Cutblocks at Cameron Lake.
-(Click to enlarge)
+Cutblocks at Cameron Lake, 1982 (Click to enlarge)

-Frank J. D. Barnjum, 1931.
+Frank J. D. Barnjum, 1931

 Unlike Barnjum, H. R. MacMillan never recanted on his lifelong mission to become the "Emperor of Wood," as he liked to be known.
 A former timber cruiser who became BC's first "Chief Forester," he knew the commercial value of Vancouver Island's exceptional intact temperate rainforests and quickly staked his claim on these by leasing "Timber Berths" and grabbing the logging rights to large numbers of entire watersheds.
 Parks were the last thing that MacMillan wanted to interfer with his profits.
 A 1992 "land status" map shows how the area around Cameron Lake is sectioned into Crown and private cutblocks "Bks" (left).
 The two small parks were added in the early 1940s only after massive logging in the Cathedral Grove Watershed had already taken place.

-Alberni Road around Cameron Lake, 1937.
+Alberni Road around Cameron Lake, 1937

-Photo: BC Archives
+Photo: British Columbia Archives

-Alberni Road around Cameron Lake.
+Alberni Road around Cameron Lake

-Photo: BC Archives
+Photo: British Columbia Archives

 Instead of developing the E&N Railway as the primary transport system into Port Alberni for both passangers and freight, the government chose to widen the Alberni Road.
 Thus Angel Rock (above), the landmark geological formation on Cameron Lake was destroyed in 1940 in order to facilitate commercial trucks serving the pulp and paper industry.
 Cathedral Grove and Cameron Lake remained popular recreational destinations in the 1930s (below) even as the valley was being voraciously clearcut logged.
 Among the small contractors working in the cutblock was the Cameron Lake Logging Company (right).

 "Mount Arrowsmith, BC," c.
-1937.
+1937

-Photo: BC Archives
+Photo: British Columbia Archives

 Cameron Lake Logging Co., c.
-1937.
+1937

-Photo: BC Archives
+Photo: British Columbia Archives

 In 1936 the timber at Cathedral Grove was valued at $585,000.
 Alberni MLA Arnold Hanna warned: "No axe or saw has yet touched Cathedral Grove and I would like to tell the Minister of Lands that if this area of timber is not saved for posterity as a timber reserve, this government may as well close up."
 Also in the same year Lord Tweedsmuir, Governor General of Canada, pleaded: "Do not let the wonderful natural growth of Vancouver Island disappear through carelessness – see that you protect that growth for the future good of your island.
 You have a treasure house that is worth saving."
 But in 1939 preservation efforts were set aside when WWII began and the BC Forest Act was suspended to allow logging and lumbering to be classified as war industries.

-"Mixed Stand: Cathedral Grove," 1941.
+"Mixed Stand: Cathedral Grove," 1941

 During his long tenure as the owner of Canada's largest logging company, MacMillan showed no interest in protecting old growth forests.
 Cathedral Grove was calculated to contain c.
 25,000,000 board feet of lumber and MacMillan rebutted any attempt to save the big trees until 1944 when he was pressured at a Port Alberni meeting: "After much haranguing, verbal battling, and shouting, H. R. stormed out of the hall, shouting 'All right!
 You can have the God – damned grove,' slamming the door as he left.
 This public victory resulted in provincial park protective status for 136 ha [330 acres] of old growth forest, including Cathedral Grove, in 1947" Kerry Joy (BC Forest History Assoc.
 2004).
 Objections to naming the park after the biggest profiteer of ancient forest destruction on Vancouver Island were ignored and official government ceremonies have ever since been to celebrate "MacMillan Provincial Park" (right).